About David Mills

 I discovered my calling a few years ago to become a counselor.
-I'm passionate about helping veterans overcome addiction, depression, PTSD, and marriage problems.
+I'm passionate about helping veterans overcome anxiety, addiction, depression, PTSD, and marriage problems.
 So I'm currently working towards a Masters in Social Work to pursue that career whenever I leave the Air Force.

 Here's a book that I wrote while I was balancing family, military deployment, and training for my second Ironman triathlon.

 Have you ever watched those crazy people on TV as they compete in a grueling full-distance triathlon?
 In the back of your mind, have you ever wondered, "Could I do that?"
 What if you actually set out to answer that question?
 Well, here's my story as an average guy who decided to find out that answer.
 Turns out it changed my life, and made for a pretty cool story...

 “This is a very effective and informative guide for a new athlete who has the goal of completing their first Ironman.
 As a 5x Ironman Champion and mother of three, I really appreciated David’s Christian perspective and how he candidly kept this perspective and balance in his life while training for this very time consuming and vigorous event.
 He did a fabulous job detailing what it takes to be called an ‘Ironman’.”